SongTaehwan/todoey-app/README.md

 ## What I Learnt

 - Understanding of App Life cycle & View Controller Life cycle methods
+- How to use UIAlert and UIAlertAction
+- How to style UINavigationBar on iOS 13
 - How to customize TableView with 3rd party library
 - Data persistance with UserDefaults, Codable Protocol, Core Data and Realm
 - How to operate CRUD of Realm and Core Data, and perform Querying